Relinquishment of United States nationality: Naturalization in a foreign country

 provides for relinquishment through "obtaining naturalization in a foreign state upon his own application or upon an application filed by a duly authorized agent".
 The U.S. government did not recognize unequivocally that a U.S. citizen could choose to give up citizenship by becoming a citizen of a foreign country until the passage of the Expatriation Act of 1868, and instead treated them as continuing to be U.S. citizens regardless of their intent, for example in the Supreme Court case Talbot v.
-Janson (1795).
-Beginning in 1868, the State Department regarded foreign naturalization as effecting expatriation in nearly all cases, again without regard to the citizen's intent.
+Jansen (1795).
+Beginning in 1868, the State Department regarded foreign naturalization as affecting expatriation in nearly all cases, again without regard to the citizen's intent.

 The State Department continued to regard foreign naturalization as demonstrating intent to relinquish U.S. citizenship even after Vance v.
 Terrazas.
 As late as 1985, in Richards v.
 Secretary of State, the Ninth Circuit upheld a State Department finding of expatriation against a man who had naturalized in Canada, despite his protests that he did not wish to give up U.S. citizenship and that he had only naturalized in order to keep his job with Scouts Canada.
 Similar rulings by the State Department's Board of Appellate Review can be found as late as March 1990.
 This policy ended in April 1990, when the State Department began applying a presumption of intent to retain U.S. citizenship to most potentially expatriating acts, including naturalization in a foreign country.

 The State Department used to assert that acquisition of Israeli citizenship by operation of the Law of Return after moving to Israel on an oleh's visa could not trigger loss of citizenship under 1481(a)(1) even if the citizen stated that it was his or her intent to relinquish.
 In Fox v.
 Clinton (2012), the plaintiff challenged this policy and won recognition of his relinquishment on appeal to the DC Circuit Court.